-Furthermore, he gained the opportunity to follow his students for four to five years and watch young men grow into adults.
+He also gained the opportunity to follow his students for four to five years and watch young men grow into adults.

 Along with CEO Brad Mitchell, a former employee of George H.W.
 Bush’s White House staff, Dr. Engerman is one of the founding members of NAPSA (the National Athletic and Professional Success Academy).

 NAPSA helps professional athletes transition from the field or court to success in their post-playing days.
-Although NAPSA’s partnership with the NFL is a clear indication of its success, Dr. Engerman expressed that the biggest highlights are the transformed identities.
+NAPSA’s partnership with the NFL is a clear indication of its success, but Dr. Engerman expressed that the biggest highlights are the transformed identities.